fraggerfox/countdown-timer/README.md

 want to use the Timer like an app on your mobile device, tap on the share icon (iOS) or menu button (Android) and select “Add to Home Screen.”

-You will need to put the files in a Web Server (like Apache for example) and then access the index.html which will load the Countdown Timer UI.
+You will need to put the files in a Web Server (like Apache for example) or download these files to your computer, and then access the `index.html` via browser.
+This will load the Countdown Timer UI.

 ## Use it